tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

 * Loans – Using crypto-currency as collateral for loans to reduce costs of transactions.

-* Deposit taking – Storing crypto in wallets to use as interest-earning assets.
+* Deposit-taking – Storing crypto in wallets to use as interest-earning assets.

-* Notary services – Blockchain based notary services that authenticates documents.
+* Notary services – Blockchain-based notary services that authenticate documents.

 * Brokerage services – Trading tokens and other digital assets on the Blockchain.